kennethormandy/eventuell/CONTRIBUTING.md

 # Contributing

-Thanks for considering contributing to Default!
+Thanks for considering contributing to Eventuell!

 If you’re new to all this GitHub, Open Source, JavaScript, Node.js, testing, wow all this stuff seems really difficult I just want to make my email newsletters better, I get it.
 I’m still there, too.

-Feel free to [send me an email](kenneth@chloi.io) or [open an issue here](http://github.com/kennethormandy/default/issues) and I’ll do my best to share some resources that have helped me out.
+Feel free to [send me an email](kenneth@chloi.io) or [open an issue here](http://github.com/kennethormandy/eventuell/issues) and I’ll do my best to share some resources that have helped me out.
 No promises—I’m still learning, too—but I can say it would be great to have you stay around, or be involved in any capacity, if you’re interested.

 ## Opening issues

-If you find a bug, please feel free to [open an issue](https://github.com/kennethormandy/default/issues).
+If you find a bug, please feel free to [open an issue](https://github.com/kennethormandy/eventuell/issues).

 If you taking the time to mention a problem, even a seemingly minor one, it is greatly appreciated, and a totally valid contribution to this project.
 Thank you!